-As new moms, we have reasons to feel grateful every day of the year (a long nap! a new baby milestone!).
-But there’s something about eating pie with family and friends that makes us want to count our blessings.
-We’ll start you off with 10 things we’re grateful for on Thanksgiving, and we hope it puts you in the holiday spirit to keep counting.
+As new moms, we have reasons to feel grateful every day of the year (baby cuddles! a long nap! baby said “mama”!).
+But there’s something about a Thanksgiving feast with family and friends that makes us want to count our blessings.
+Here’s what we’re grateful for on Thanksgiving.
+We hope it puts you in the holiday spirit to keep counting.

 photo: operabug via Flickr

 1. All the turkey and carbs makes everybody else as sleepy as we are, so we have lots of company vegging on the couch.

 2. Spending the holiday with family or friends means lots of willing laps and arms to hold the baby.

 3. With all those side dishes, there’s bound to be something our child will eat.
-And if not, they’ll at least have fun picking up peas and mushing around mashed potatoes.
+And if not, they’ll at least have fun poking at pie and mushing around mashed potatoes.

 7. Leftovers!
 Goodbye, slaving over a hot oven.
 Hello, microwave!